FidalMathew/Voting_system_blockchain/README.md

 # Voting-system-blockchain

 Decentralized Voting System is a blockchain based Dapp which enables a safe voting process.
-There are three users who can access the website by connecting their wallet:
+Three type of users can access the website by connecting their wallet:

 ### - The Admin (contract deployer)
   - Adds candidates